bob-fornal/work-notes/AWS/CDA/S3--Simple-Storage-Service--Buckets.md

 S3 has a cross region replication feature (managed)

+## S3 MFA Delete

+* Only the ROOT account can enable or disable MFA Delete.
+* MFA Delete can only be enabled via CLI.

+## S3 Default Encryption

+Policies are applied before "Default Encryption."

+## S3 Access Logs

+* Any request can be logged to another S3 bucket.
+* Analyze via analysis tools or Amazon Athena.

+DO NOT set logging bucket to be the monitoring bucket.

+## S3 Replication

+**CRR**: Cross-Region Replication

+**SRR**: Same-Region Replication

+* Versioning must be enabled in source and destination.
+* Buckets can be in different accounts.
+* Copying is asynchronous.
+* Proper IAM Role needs to be attached to the S3.

+## S3 Presigned URLs

+* Can be generated using SDK or CLI.
+* Expiration default: 3,600-seconds.

+## S3 Storage Classes

+* Amazon S3 Standard - General Purpose
+* Amazon S3 Standard Infrequent-Access
+* Amazon S3 One-Zone Infrequent-Access
+* Amazon S3 Intelligent Tiering
+* Amazon Glacier
+* Amazon Glacier Deep Archive
+* Amazon S3 Reduced Redundancy Storage (deprecated)

+## S3 Lifecycle Rules

+* Transition Actions - define when objects are transitioned to another storage class.
+* Expiration Actions - configure objects to expire (delete) after some time.

+Rules:

+* Rules can be created for a specific prefix.
+* Rules can be created for specific object tags.

-## AWS S3 Performance
+## S3 Performance

-* Faster upload of large objects (>5GB), use multipart upload
+Faster upload of large objects (>5GB), use multipart upload

-> Parallelizes PUTs for greater throughput
+* Parallelizes PUTs for greater throughput

-> Maximize your network bandwidth
+* Maximize network bandwidth

-> Decrease time to retry in case a part fails
+* Decrease time to retry in case a part fails

+More:

-* Use CloudFront to ache S3 objects around the world (improves reads)
+* Use CloudFront to access S3 objects around the world (improves reads).
-* S3 Transfer Acceleration (uses edge locations) - just need to change the endpoint you write to, not the code
+* S3 Transfer Acceleration (uses edge locations) - just need to change the endpoint, not the code.
-* If using SSE-KMS encryption, you may be limited to your AWS limits for KMS usage (~100s - 1000s downloads / uploads per second)
+* If using SSE-KMS encryption, may be limited to AWS limits for KMS usage (~100s - 1000s downloads / uploads per second).